Frestonia: Culture, communications, transport and economy

-Frestonia had its own flag; postage stamps (which were honoured by the General Post Office), passport stamps for visitors, a national newspaper The Tribal Messenger, as well as an art gallery, The Car Breaker Gallery.
+Frestonia had its own flag; postage stamps (which were honoured by the General Post Office) in which the Queen was replaced with Gary the Gorilla; passport stamps for visitors; a national newspaper The Tribal Messenger; as well as an art gallery, The Car Breaker Gallery.

 The Car Breaker Gallery's exhibitors included Joe Rush of the Mutoid Waste Company, Julie Umerle, Brett Ewins, Giles Leaman and Brendan McCarthy.
 The gallery opened to the public at 4 Bramley Road on 14 December 1979.
 In 1980, conceptual artist John Latham was a member of the audience at the private view of one of the performances presented there.
 Professional lighting for the gallery was donated by Sandy Nairne, later to be Director of the National Portrait Gallery.

 Frestonia street art included a whale on Stoneleigh Street and a performance of Apocalypse Now on bicycles.

 In addition, there was a "National Theatre" at Frestonia which performed Heathcote Williams's The Immortalist.
 The Frestonian National Film Institute was also formed; its first screening being—appropriately—Passport to Pimlico and a film of the Sex Pistols.

 Local transport was served by the Number 295 bus, and the London Underground, Latimer Road underground station being at the north end of Bramley Road.

 There were even plans to introduce a currency.

 When the state celebrated its fifth anniversary in 1982, the population numbered 97 people occupying 23 houses.
 The same year, The Clash recorded their album Combat Rock in Ear Studios (also known as The People's Hall) in Frestonia.
 The Clash and Motörhead practised in the rehearsal studios there.
 Killing Joke and Girlschool also practised there.

+One third of the little tumbledown Victorian houses were squatted by young women from around the globe.
+Many gradually developed a shared feminist consciousness and began setting up creches, food co-ops and helping in the growing networks of women's refuges and legal advice agencies.
+The street became a hub for a while, for local anarcho feminist meetings and activism.
+One woman, Hilary, was the cook on the first Greenpeace Rainbow Warrior.
+Another, Lizzie, lived at Greenham Peace Camp, Marisa consolidated her career as an artist and Diane hers as a successful jazz musician.
+Everything seemed possible and everything was questioned.